adalfarus/aplustools/PyLibStyleChoices.md

 __deps__ = ["numpy==1.26.4"]  # If the module isn't installed it raises a warning
 __hard_deps__ = ["PySide6>=6.7.0"]
 _enforce_hard_deps(__hard_deps__, __name__)

+import PySide6  # Only imports it if it's available

 # Module code
 class SomeClass: